Beowulf: Translations and adaptations

 The tightly interwoven structure of Old English poetry makes translating Beowulf a severe technical challenge.
 Despite this, a great number of translations and adaptations are available, in poetry and prose.
 Andy Orchard, in A Critical Companion to Beowulf, lists 33 "representative" translations in his bibliography, while the Arizona Center for Medieval and Renaissance Studies published Marijane Osborn's annotated list of over 300 translations and adaptations in 2003.
 Beowulf has been translated many times in verse and in prose, and adapted for stage and screen.
 By 2020, the Beowulf's Afterlives Bibliographic Database listed some 688 translations and other versions of the poem.
 Beowulf has been translated into at least 38 other languages.

 In 1805, the historian Sharon Turner translated selected verses into modern English.
 This was followed in 1814 by John Josias Conybeare who published an edition "in English paraphrase and Latin verse translation."
 N. F. S. Grundtvig reviewed Thorkelin's edition in 1815 and created the first complete verse translation in Danish in 1820.
 In 1837, John Mitchell Kemble created an important literal translation in English.
 In 1895, William Morris and A. J. Wyatt published the ninth English translation.

 In 1909, Francis Barton Gummere's full translation in "English imitative metre" was published, and was used as the text of Gareth Hinds's 2007 graphic novel based on Beowulf.
 In 1975, John Porter published the first complete verse translation of the poem entirely accompanied by facing-page Old English.
-Seamus Heaney's 1999 translation of the poem (Beowulf: A New Verse Translation, called "Heaneywulf" by the Beowulf translator Howell Chickering and many others) was both praised and criticized.
+Seamus Heaney's 1999 translation of the poem (Beowulf: A New Verse Translation, called "Heaneywulf" by the Beowulf translator Howell Chickering and many others) was both praised and criticised.
 The US publication was commissioned by W. W. Norton & Company, and was included in the Norton Anthology of English Literature.
 Many retellings of Beowulf for children appeared in the 20th century.